 In the early 1950s, traffic began a steady decline.
 The commercial and home use of oil rather than coal for heating put a significant dent in the line's business.
 Likewise, the increasing switch from rail to truck shipping for small loads was the death knell for the Saratoga and Schuylerville Railroad.
 It ceased operation in 1956.
 The estimated scrap value for tearing up the line was $239,000, nearly 10 times the purchase price just 10 years previous.

 Portions of the roadbed are still visible today, particularly the remains of a trestle crossing the Fish Creek outlet of Saratoga Lake and the Bog Meadow Nature Trail on the outskirts of Saratoga Springs.
 A "welcome" sign at the start of the trail warns visitors to be alert for bees nests in old railway ties.
 Curiously, the S&S is not identified on the sign as the source of those ties.
 The old engine house in Saratoga is a retail beverage store and the freight house in Schuylerville is a residence, with a home-made sign identifying the structure as the old Boston & Maine freight house.

-Thanks to Paul Smith for contributing information about this route.
+Thanks to Paul Smith for contributing information.